krumsieklab/rpair/tutorials/04_supported_outcome_types.md

 Tutorial 4: supported outcome types
 ================

 This tutorial showcases each of the different types of outcome / response variables supported by the rpair package.
 These are: survival outcome (2 columns), survival outcome (3 columns), numeric outcome, ordinal outcome, factor outcome, and comparable pairs.
 For this example, we first create a single simulated dataset and a vector of coefficients.
-We then use these to generate the specific outcomes in each of their corresponding sections.
+We modify this vector to generate the specific outcome types in each section.

 ``` r
 library(rpair)